ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Catalog creation with mixed-case names causes "Catalog does not exist" error
+{: #known_issue69460}

+When you create an Apache Iceberg catalog with a mixed-case name (containing both uppercase and lowercase characters) during the default IBM COS bucket creation flow, subsequent operations fail with a "Catalog does not exist" error.

+**Workarounds**: To resolve this issue, complete the following steps:

+1. Delete the catalog that was created with mixed-case names.
+2. Recreate the catalog in lowercase.

 ## `WHERE` clause comparison fails for `TIMESTAMP(n)` datatypes when precision greater than 3